 10. Talk With Them, not at Them

 There are definitely times when we need to “parent” our teens, but by the time they’re in Jr. High and especially high school, most instruction should already be established.
 At that point, their teen years are more of a directing phase than anything else.

 In our home, if you live under our roof, our rules and guidelines are to be respected.
-But every one of those have been discussed with our kids over the years so that they understand why we have them.
+But every one of those has been discussed with our kids over the years so that they understand why we have them.
 That way, when it’s time for them to make their own decisions, they understand the process.

 And so many of our rules have been collaborations with our kids as they grew.
 There were listed rules when they were younger with clear-cut consequences if they were broken.
 But there was also mercy and many times, we would allow them to choose between punishments or suggest their own.

 As they grew older, those rules have matured as have the consequences.
 But there is very little need for discipline in our home now, and that’s how it should be.

 You might be reading this and think that I have no idea what it’s like to rear a rebellious teenager.
 You’re right, I don’t.
 My teens have their moments but they are not rebellious.

 However, I was a rebellious teen once.
 My parents considered a Girl’s Home for me in my Senior year of high school.
 But they had no idea that my rebelliousness was hiding something much deeper: years of abuse.

 Almost every rebellious teen is a young person who is either struggling with hurt or just feels closed off to their parents.
 If you think there might be abuse in their life, please seek help for them.

 But if you think there’s a disconnect, it starts with us, mom and dad.
 We need to make the first real effort here and we need to keep making that effort until we have earned their trust.